noqdev/iambic/docs/web/docs/getting_started/aws/aws.md

 https://docs.aws.amazon.com/singlesignon/latest/userguide/howtocreatepermissionset.html  -->

-1.1 Write a configuration
+### 1.1 Write a configuration

 You'll need to tell IAMbic how to connect to your AWS account or AWS organization.
 IAMbic can connect to your AWS accounts or AWS organizations via a number of different methods, Including using a predefined AWS profile, performing assume role operations, or a combination of these.
 This guide will walk you through the basic configuration.
 For anything more advanced, please consult the Configuration Reference.
 (TODO: Link needed)

-1.1.1 AWS Organizations
+#### 1.1.1 AWS Organizations

+The AWS Organizations configuration enables you to set up your organization(s) once, and instruct Iambic to populate your current and new AWS accounts when it is ran.

 Before starting, you will need your AWS Organizations ID, Organizations name, and administrative-level credentials for your Organization management account.